Acupressure for tinnitus: get rid of the beeping in the ear

 Sound therapy

-Example of music to alleviate tinnitus:
+Example of music to relieve tinnitus:

 Psychological therapies